RBEGamer/IAA_HACK_2017_TEAM_INTERNAT/README.md

 But we had a time problem, so we used a simple serial connection nad the python-serial package.

 # THE GESTURE DETECTION SYSTEM
+For the detection system we are using the Kinect V2 camera.
+The advantage of this camera is, that we receive three video streams from it.
+A normal color, a nightvision/ir image and the depth image.
+The Ir image is very clear at night so the system can detect objects and the gestures very well.
+A depth stream is the second stream we are using to detect the gestures.
+With the depth image we can filter to near and to far objects from the ir/color image.
+The image stream will directly feed into a neural network, which is trained to four gestures.
+If a gesture is present in the right area of the image/car the lightbar will receieve a signal to light up.

 # USED SOFTWARE
+* Python 2.7
+* libfreenect2
+* pyserial
+* numpy